DennisSchulmeister/ls-plugin-extra-tags/README.md

 </lsx-ul>
 ```

-Normaly this will still be rendered as an html list:
+Normally this will still be rendered as an html list:

 ```html
 <ul style="list-style-type: '⚽  '";>